Lecturer

 “Knowing Chinese Women: Richard Tottenham and Colonial Medicine in Interwar Hong Kong,” Journal of the Royal Asiatic Society, Hong Kong Branch 53 (2014): 167-81.

-With Penelope Ching-yee Pang and Zou Yizheng, “Empire State of Mind: Articulations of British Culture in the Empire, 1707-1997,” in The British Scholar Society Newsletter, November 2011.
+“Empire State of Mind: Articulations of British Culture in the Empire, 1707-1997,” in The British Scholar Society Newsletter, November 2011 (co-authored with Penelope Ching-yee Pang and Zou Yizheng)

 Book chapters

-“Gender and Family,” in Florence Mok and Chi Keung Charles Fung, eds., A New Documentary History of Hong Kong, c.1945-1997, Hong Kong University Press, under review.
+“Gender and Family,” in Florence Mok and Charles Fung, eds., A New Documentary History of Hong Kong (Hong Kong: Hong Kong University Press, 2025).

 With Zardas Shuk-man Lee and Phoebe Y. H. Tang, “Searching for an Identity: Debates over Moral and National Education as an Independent Subject in Contemporary Hong Kong,” reprinted in Identity, Trauma and Controversial Issues in History (Newcastle upon Tyne: Cambridge Scholars Publishing, 2015), 25-39.